d12frosted/elpa-mirror/stable-melpa/org-attach-screenshot-readme.txt

 during the screenshot taking, except if a prefix argument has been given (so to allow taking images of the Emacs session itself).

-Requires the "import" command from the ImageMagick suite
+You can customize the command that is executed for taking the screenshot.
+Look at the various customization variables.

 Put this file into your load-path and the following into your ~/.emacs:
   (require 'org-attach-screenshot)